mattyhead/Multi-Column-Select/README.md

     </form>

 ```
-Wrap the select control with a div and give that container an ID or class
+Wrap the select control with a div and give that container an ID

 <h2>CSS</h2>